 Sound Proofing a Wall

-Help for Domestic Party Walls
+Help for Sound proofing Walls

-The easiest method of sound insulating a party wall is to use Acousticel M20AD.
-This is a recycled product designed specifically to give a good level of sound reduction through any wall with a minimum increase in wall thickness.
-M20AD is more effective when applied to single skin walls such as brick, lightweight blocks or stud partitions because these all allow unacceptable levels of noise through them much more easily.
-M20AD insulation is easily cut and is simply bonded to the wall with our Sta-Put adhesive with two layers of 12.5mm Acoustic Plasterboard glued on top.
-A link to more detailed application instructions can be found on the M20AD page.
-This solution will significantly improve the sound insulation of any wall and if properly applied, should insulate the wall against normal every day sounds such as speech and television noise.
-Loud noise and low frequency noise are always the most difficult to insulate against and are usually impossible to eradicate completely, particularly at night.
+The easiest method of sound insulating a wall is to use Acousticel M20AD.
+This is a recycled rubber product designed specifically to give a good level of sound reduction through any single skin wall with a minimum increase in wall thickness.
+M20AD is more effective when applied to single skin walls such as brick, lightweight blocks or stud partitions because these all allow unacceptable levels of noise through them more easily.

 Acousticel M20AD is designed to reduce airborne noise through walls.
 Particularly effective on lightweight walls such as single skin masonry or stud partitions.
 M20AD is easy to install and cut when necessary with a jigsaw.
 No specialist knowledge is required and every order is supplied with full application instructions which can also be printed off from this web site.
 A thinner 10mm thick version of this material is also used as an isolation strip for studwork.
 Call for more details.
 If your noise nuisance is predominantly a low frequency noise problem then the thicker system described below for soundproofing a wall will give better results.